Ajay-Chaudhari01001/30_Days-JS-Projects/README.md

 ## List of projects
-Click and Open the live projects on your browser:
+Click and Open the live projects on your browser :

  [1 Weather App](https://weatherapp2212.netlify.app)